js-muc/task-manager-fullstock/README.md

 | Slower with many UI updates      | Snappy and predictable             |
 | Harder to debug performance      | Visual tools + control             |

-This helps employers or freelance clients see **why you're the right developer** for scalable and modern Angular apps.

 ---

 ## 🧩 Features